-Master's degree candidates in some programs and special students may audit courses (noncredit) for one-half the normal tuition rate (plus fees).
+Master's degree candidates in some programs and special students may audit courses (non-credit) for the normal tuition rate (plus fees).
 These students may withdraw from audited courses and receive full or partial tuition reimbursement according to the Withdrawal and Refund Policy listed in the handbook and bulletin.
-Candidates in the Ph.D. in Oceanography/Marine Biology may register to audit courses at no additional charge beyond their regular tuition.